TheFourGreatErrors/alpha-rptr/README.md

 1. Supertrend strategy
 2. Parabolic SAR
+3. MACD
-3. CandleTester
+4. CandleTester
-4. CandleTesterMult
+5. CandleTesterMult
-5. Channel Breakout
+6. Channel Breakout
-6. Cross SMA
+7. Cross SMA
-7. RCI
+8. RCI
-8. Open Close Cross Strategy
+9. Open Close Cross Strategy
-9. Trading View Strategy (implemented but not currently supported via Gmail integration)
+10. Trading View Strategy (implemented but not currently supported via Gmail integration)

 Note: Although TradingView Strategy is not currently supported in this implementation, you can use the following project for TradingView Webhooks trading: https://github.com/CryptoMF/frostybot.